Reviewer Guidelines

 Do not discuss, distribute, or use ideas, content, or code of the submissions.
 Reviews are double-blind; authors and reviewers do not know each other's identity.
 Maintain strict confidentiality for all review materials.
 Don't use or share submission content (ideas, results, code) until publicly available.
 Never distribute submissions outside the OpenReview platform.

-For reviewers: The use of LLMs or other automated tools is prohibited for generating review text or summarizing submissions.
+The use of LLMs or other automated tools is prohibited for generating review text or summarizing submissions.
 Inputting a paper submission into such a tool is a violation of confidentiality.

 Conduct